Apple Watch battery tips that actually work

 The Apple Watch is arguably the best smartwatch available on the market today.
-However, the Apple Watch battery life just isn’t the greatest as you will need to charge it every couple of days.
+However, the Apple Watch’s battery life isn’t the greatest, so you need to charge it every few days (or even every day if you use a lot of features).

-Today, we’re taking a look at a few different ways for you to squeeze a bit more juice out of your Watch.
-These range from using Power Reserve to changing watch faces and more.
+Today, we’re looking at a few different ways for you to squeeze a bit more juice out of your Watch.
+These range from using low power mode to changing watch faces and more.

 Related articles